BIGJRA/BIGJRA.github.io/rejuv.md

 bulky-as-hell Aromatisse turn one or use your own Trick Room, most likely, you get eight turns of having to deal with her slow team going first and causing massive damage.
-Aromatisse will set up screens as well, meaning after Stonjourner and Darmanitan wear you down, you’ll be easy picking for Lapras and Solrock.
-I recommend knocking out Aromatisse at all costs then stalling -- once the screens and the trick room go away, you’ll have a much easier time taking out the rest of her team.
+Aromatisse will set up screens as well, meaning after Stonjourner and Darmanitan wear you down, you'll be easy picking for Lapras and Solrock.
+I recommend knocking out Aromatisse at all costs then stalling -- once the screens and the trick room go away, you'll have a much easier time taking out the rest of her team.
 Alternatively, starting with two or three leads who are slow will encourage her not to use Trick Room right away, then after you take out Aromatisse you can switch to your faster sweepers.